 - Use of Learning Studio to explore new ways of engaging students and integrating technologies into teaching; and

 - Opportunity to teach the (re)designed course in the Learning Studio in the semester following the (re)design, or in future semesters, based on availability of the Learning Studio.

-Successful applicants are expected to work closely with an Instructional Designer (ID) in the CTTL, meeting regularly to articulate learning goals and explore specific tools and technologies that will help to meet those goals.
-We ask all Innovative Teaching Fellows to reflect on their experiences working with an ID in the first semester of the Fellowship and to prepare two brief mid-semester and end-of-semester reports that examine the instructional design collaboration and the ongoing course development process.
+Successful applicants are expected to work closely with an Instructional Designer (ID) in the Reinert Center, meeting regularly to articulate learning goals and explore specific tools and technologies that will help to meet those goals.
+We ask all Innovative Teaching Fellows to reflect on their experiences working with an ID in the first semester of the Fellowship (during the course release) and to prepare two brief mid-semester and end-of-semester reports that examine the instructional design collaboration and the ongoing course development process.
 Fellows also agree to participate in research related to the Learning Studio space and technologies, to participate in an on-going community of practice, and to share notable results with the academic community.
 To better understand the Instructional Designer and Fellow relationship, applicants are strongly encouraged to read the Instructional Design Statement of Practice here.